Etymology of Black Pepper

-Black pepper is a spice to South India and is cultivated expansively and broadly there and elsewhere in the separate tropical regions.
+Black Pepper is a spice of South India and is cultivated expansively and broadly there and elsewhere in the separate tropical regions.
 Black pepper is also widely cropped and cultured in the Coorg area of Karnataka.
 There exist umpteen varieties and types of black pepper known in the world trade.
 These peppers, normally cultivated in port regions other than India, quite naturally, differ slightly in their physical and chemical characteristics, colour, size, shape, flavour, aroma and bite.

 Properties of Black Pepper

 Black pepper provides manganese, iron and vitamin K, and is a good source of dietary fibre.
 It also possesses antibacterial, antioxidant, immune-boosting and fever-reducing properties.

 Use of Black Pepper in Cuisine

 Black Pepper is one such spice that virtually can be utilised in every cooking and culinary medium and preparation.
 An Indian kitchen is almost void without its uses of black pepper.
 It is added to almost every savoury dish, hot or cold, imparting a sharp and pungent.
 Black pepper can be added to almost any savoury dish and it can also be added to sweet biscuits and cakes in order to spice them up and add a twist to the dish.

 Use of Black Pepper in Medicine